 Is my child ready to start school?

 All children develop at varying rates and therefore there is no one measure or age whereby all students are deemed ‘ready’.
-Our school conducts a number of School Readiness Presentations at our local Kindergartens and Day Care Centres which can help parents understand the key determinants in whether your child is ready for school.
+Our school conducts a School Readiness Presentation for our local Kindergartens and Day Care Centres which can help parents understand the key determinants in whether your child is ready for school.
 Speaking with your Kindergarten / Early Learning Centre Teacher will also provide you with great insight into your child’s readiness toward school.

 What is the Malvern Valley Academy?

 The Academy provides an opportunity for our Grade 3-6 students to develop their talents in a range of subjects, with a particular focus on STEM.
 The Academy is conducted weekly for all students and enables them the chance to engage in real-world learning with like-minded students and industry professionals using specialised equipment.

-Our Academy Programs are: Science, Coding, Robotics, Engineering, Music (violin), Sport and Sustainability
+Our Academy Programs are: Science, Coding, Robotics, Engineering, Entrepreneur Sport and Sustainability

 How do you teach English and Mathematics?